philipwig/philipwig.github.io/_posts/2022-02-04-BladeRF-Setup-Guide.md

 layout: post
 title: "BladeRF Setup Guide"
 date: 2022-02-04
-categories: sdr gnuradio bladerf
 ---

-# BladeRF Setup Guide

-I recently got a bladeRF micro A5 to play around with and everything is going wonderful so far.
+I recently got a bladeRF micro xA5 to play around with and everything is going wonderful so far.
 I did run into a few problems trying to get it setup though.

 I started by following the guide on getting started on the bladeRF github page and since I am on Ubuntu 20.04 I followed the Linux instructions.

 [Getting Started: Linux · Nuand/bladeRF Wiki](https://github.com/Nuand/bladeRF/wiki/Getting-Started%3A-Linux)

 I wanted to use PyBOMBS because I knew in the future I wanted to use some of the out of tree modules for GNU Radio, and PyBOMBS is essentially a package manager for that.
 I think I also tried the ppa method because of reasons I’ll outline, but I eventually I got the PyBOMBS version working.

 The process I followed to get it working was to get the necessary packages as described